 Cemetery La Recoleta

-A bohemian neighborhood hugging the banks of the South Darsena River, San Telmo is known for its colorful street art, pop-up galleries, and weekly market—featuring rare books and ornamental antiques.
+If you want to visit rustic markets and see artwork produced by local artists, visit San Telmo.
+This authentic neighborhood hugs the banks of the South Darsena River and is known for its colorful street art, pop-up galleries, and weekly market—featuring rare books and ornamental antiques.
 Join locals as they hunt and haggle for the perfect piece, or watch from a sidewalk cafe.
 Take coffee with a dulce de leche Alfajore, cookie sandwich, as you admire the colonial architecture.

-On Rio de la Plata riverbank, this skyscraper district provides much more than towering glass.
+To see the more contemporary side of Buenos Aires, visit Puerto Madero.
+On the Rio de la Plata riverbank, this highrise district provides much more than towering skyscrapers.
 Cross Puente de la Mujer, “the women's bridge,” designed to evoke a couple dancing the Tango.
-Board either the Sarmiento or Uruguay, Navy vessels turned interactive nautical museums.
+Get onboard either the Sarmiento or the Uruguay; these navy vessels are also interactive nautical museums.
 Take a respite from the busy city with a stroll or cycle through the lagoons and marshes of the Costanera Sur Ecological Reserve.

-Visit the La Boca neighborhood, “the mouth” of the city and the home of Boca Juniors soccer club.
+If you’re a sports fan, visit the world-famous La Boca neighborhood.
+This translates as “the mouth” of the city, and is the home of Boca Juniors soccer club.
 If you can snag tickets to see them play at La Bombonera Stadium, seize the opportunity.
-Take El Caminito, the cobblestone path where the colorful street art is punctuated by roadside Tango performances and sip a Fernet in the passionate ambiance.
+Speak to your Tourlane Travel Expert for more information.

-Journey into the elegant Recoleta neighborhood, where the architecture is Beaux-Arts and dinner isn’t served until after 10pm.
-Independent boutiques, charming cafes, and upscale cocktail bars line the leafy streets of this affluent residential area.
+Recoleta is Buenos Aires’ most elegant, upscale neighborhood, where the architecture is Beaux-Arts and dinner isn’t served until after 10pm.
+Independent boutiques, charming cafes, and smart cocktail bars line the leafy streets of this affluent residential area.
 El Ateneo bookstore is a must-see, this former theater on the border of Recoleta and Palermo puts literature center stage with an ornate gold interior unchanged from its days as an opera house.

-The Recoleta cemetery is unlike any other gravesite.
-Here you’ll find elaborately carved stone mausoleums—all above ground.
+Another important site of historical significance in Buenos Aires is Recoleta cemetery, which is unlike any other gravesite worldwide.
+Here, you’ll find elaborately carved stone mausoleums—all above ground.
 This is the resting place of some of the country’s most iconic figures including Eva Perón and writer, José Hernández.
 While you’re there, visit the city’s second-oldest church, Our Lady of Pilar whose quaint exterior houses a dazzling baroque altar.

 Personal advice from Tourlane experts